RESET – Research on Equity in Science, Engineering, and Technology

 Drawing on U.S. and other national data as well as three interrelated evaluation studies on materials science and engineering in a Historically Black College/University (HBCU) setting, this initiative focuses on how ability beliefs, active learning, mentoring and research opportunities, and supportive social contexts influence persistence toward STEM research careers, with a focus on broadening participation in science, engineering, and technology in higher education and postsecondary careers.
 This project builds on past and ongoing research on STEM equity and opportunity.
-These studies draw on national cohort data and original data collected using ESM methodology at two research universities, with possibilities for expansion and collaboration, as well as building capacity among graduate students.
+These studies draw on national cohort data and original data, with possibilities for expansion and collaboration, as well as building capacity among graduate students.
 See also news on latest funded project (2019-2022).

 In affiliation with FSU’s CPS and Temple’s Hope postsecondary research centers, this initiative investigates the structures and supports which can foster postsecondary student success among underrepresented students, especially women, Black and Latino students, and low-income students who may also be the first-generation in their family to go to college.
 This research draws on sociological and life course frameworks to understand constraints and opportunities which can contribute to longer-term outcomes.
 Teaching-inspired and service partnerships also contribute to assessment and evaluation projects under this umbrella, especially those with a social justice orientation.
 Recent work includes a randomized control study of a rent-free housing intervention at Florida universities, in partnership with the HOPE lab.

 LAST – Latin@/x Aspirations, Success, and Transitions

-A Latin@/x focus under the Higher Education Persistence Pathways umbrella includes projects on graduate student veterans, Latinx community spaces, school contexts, transitions to college, and gender.
+A Latin@/x focus under the Higher Education Persistence Pathways umbrella includes projects on Latinx community spaces, school contexts, transitions to college, and gender.